Time Period: 1806-1872

 - 01.01.1838: Schwarzburg-Rudolstadt-Oberherrschaft joined the Munich Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention (all three lines): Schwarzburg-Rudolstadt-Unterherrschaft and Schwarzburg-Sondershausen for the Thaler (Vereinstaler) area, Schwarzburg-Rudolstadt-Oberherrschaft for the Gulden (Vereinsgulden) area.
+- 01.05.1857: Joined the Vienna Coinage Convention (both dynastic lines): Schwarzburg-Rudolstadt-Unterherrschaft and Schwarzburg-Sondershausen for the Thaler ("Vereinstaler") area, Schwarzburg-Rudolstadt-Oberherrschaft for the Gulden ("Vereinsgulden") area.

 • Principality of Waldeck and Pyrmont: